windlessStorm/Shopping-Cart/README.md

 %CATALINA_HOME%\bin

-You can configure the hibernate.cfg file for your settings of database and password.
+You can configure the hibernate.cfg file for your settings of database and password. <br />
-But if you have a Oracle 9, you can just create a user with credentials: username - satyaki password - qwerty
+But if you have a Oracle 9, you can just create a user with credentials: <br />
+username - satyaki <br />
+password - qwerty <br />

 Fire up the CMD.
 Type startup.bat